mark-mngoma/RHWSL8/README.md

 If you use Windows Terminal, you might want to add `"commandline": "wsl -d rhwsl8 genie -s",` to RHWSL8's configuration object.

 2. Register your installation with `subscription-manager` and install the `Server` environment group for a full RHEL 8 experience.

+Update: This is no longer needed due to the `post-install.sh` script.

 ```
 subscription-manager --register --auto-attach